 How it Works

-This scenario works by sampling a Github repository every 15 minutes to detect and deploy any changes made, and then these changes are pushed to the different environments (A/B 1st test and A/B 2nd test respectively).
+This scenario works by sampling a Github repository every 15 minutes to detect and deploy any changes made.
+These changes are then pushed to the varying test environments.
+In our case this would mean A/B 1st test and A/B 2nd test, respectively.

-When a change is detected in the repository, job #1 will deploy it on Cloudify manager #1, and job #2 will deploy on Cloudify manager #2.
-In effect, for each code push to GitHub, two jobs will be performed by Jenkins simultaneously, each job will spawn its own independent deployment on its corresponding Cloudify manager.
+When a change is detected in the repository, the first job will use Jenkins automation to deploy it on the first Cloudify manager.
+The second job will deploy on the second Cloudify manager.
+For each code push to GitHub, two jobs will be performed by Jenkins CI simultaneously.
+Each job will spawn its own independent deployment on its corresponding Cloudify manager.

-The third environment behaves slightly differently intentionally, and does not actually run any commands in order to maintain the production job semi-automated.
-This is because since this is essentially intended to be an A/B testing scenario, the manual intervention enables you to compare the two different testing environments and choose the version you’d like to deploy to production.
-Once the admin decides on the preferred version, he hits a button to invoke the Cloudify workflow which that accesses Jenkins through the Cloudify Main Manager to move the selected version (from A/B 1st test or from A/B 2nd test) to production.
+The third environment behaves slightly differently.
+This is done intentionally, and does not actually run any commands in order to maintain the production job as semi-automated.
+This is necessary since it is essentially intended to be an A/B testing scenario.
+Having the manual intervention enables you to compare the two different testing environments and choose the version that is deployed to production.

-So while at this point, we are left with two testing environments with minor differences and the semi-automated production deployment, ultimately can be fully scripted, essentially closing the loop from continuous integration to continuous delivery.
+So while it is true that we are left with two testing environments containing minor differences, the semi-automated production deployment can still be fully scripted.
+This essentially closes that loop from continuous integration to continuous delivery.

-In the Jenkins blueprint, we also created a custom workflow that allows users to run any Jenkins CLI command from the Cloudify CLI, so you don’t even have to (though you can) access the Jenkins CLI to run commands.
-This is a great example of how Cloudify’s workflow engine can be utilized to create custom workflow automation to remotely access your environments without the need to SSH or use any other agents (you can however still do so, if you prefer).
+In the Jenkins CI blueprint, we also created a custom workflow that allows users to run any Jenkins CLI command within the Cloudify CLI.
+Even though it is possible, you don’t even have to access the Jenkins CLI to run commands.
+This is a great example of how adding Cloudify to your box of continuous integration orchestration tools can be utilized to create custom workflow automation that remotely manages your environments without the need to SSH or other agents.

-In this case we chose our application to be Drupal which is one of the most popular CMS platforms, so that every deployment on each one of the Cloudify managers is comprised of three tiers: Apache, MySQL and Memdached.
+In this case we chose our application to be Drupal which is one of the most popular CMS platforms.
+We designed it so that every deployment on each one of the Cloudify managers consists of three tiers: Apache, MySQL and Memdached.

-This example also demonstrates how you can leverage all of the added Cloudify capabilities that come out of the box in order to extend Jenkins functionality and deliver robust CI through CD, including everything required for post-deployment, a critical element in continuous delivery processes.
-So you can essentially monitor Jenkins – and not just the application itself, but the entire lifecycle of the build and deployment processes (e.g. success/failure), and define custom metrics based on your deployment through Cloudify’s policy engine.
+This example also demonstrates how you can leverage all of the added Cloudify capabilities that come out of the box to extend Jenkins automation and deliver robust CI through CD.
+Including everything required for post-deployment which is a critical element in the continuous delivery processes.
+This means you can essentially monitor Jenkins, the deployed application, as well as the entire lifecycle of the build and deployment processes.
+Items like success/failure and defined custom metrics based on your deployment are accessible through Cloudify’s policy engine.

-This enables you to have an intelligent analysis of your system however you built it, and make decisions based on log files collected and other KPIs, receive alerts, and have your system auto-heal and auto-scale based on these policies.
-What’s more, being infrastructure agnostic makes it possible to run this example on any VM, bare metal server, or even in Docker containers.
+This enables you to have an intelligent analysis of your system, however it was built.
+You can make decisions based on log files and other KPIs, receive alerts, and even have your system auto-heal and auto-scale based on these policies.
+Additionally, being infrastructure agnostic makes it possible to run this example on virtually any infrastructure like VM, bare metal server, Docker containers, or even a combination of them.

-Another important element in continuous integration is cleanup – and not leaving dirty machines behind you.
-This too can be scripted into your blueprint, enabling you to then undeploy each Jenkins job and the jobs’ results or actual deployments, and its corresponding Cloudify manager.
-Some other cool tweaks and modifications which have been made enable versionizing, with a manual cleanup process, making it possible to versionize deployments, and then choose any version (to move to production) at any time.
+Another important element in continuous integration is cleanup so that you are not leaving a trail of unutilized machines behind you.
+This can also be scripted into your blueprint, enabling you to then undeploy each Jenkins CI job and the jobs or actual deployments spawned from it as well as its corresponding Cloudify manager.
+Other cool tweaks within the integration enable versioning with a manual cleanup process.
+This makes it possible to version deployments, and then choose a specific version to move to production at any time.

-There’s plenty you can do with Cloudify and Jenkins – I only just started hacking some nifty capabilities.
-You can watch the video in action below, and feel free to comment and share any other ideas you may have for getting the most out of your CI.
+There’s plenty you can do with Cloudify combined with Jenkins CI as your continuous integration orchestration tools.
+In this article, I only just started hacking some of the “nifty” capabilities.
+For more information on Cloudify and Jenkins orchestration, you can watch the video in action below.
+Feel free to comment and share any other ideas you may have for getting the most out of your CI.

-This whole implementation, including a Jenkins blueprint, is also available in Github.
+A trove of resources on this and other topics are available via whitepaper.
+This entire implementation, including an example Jenkins CI blueprint, is also available in Github.

 Watch the video of this in action below: